-The drawings may be made at any time during the months of March and April but must be submitted to the instructor of the school where made, and the prizes announced before April 30, 1938.
+The drawings may be made at any time during the months of March and April but must be submitted to the instructor of the school where made, and the prizes announced before April 30, 1937.

-The two prize drawings from each school must be sent to the Secretary of The Pennsylvania Academy of the Fine Arts, Broad and Cherry Streets, Philadelphia, not later than May 15, 1938.
+The two prize drawings from each school must be sent to the Secretary of The Pennsylvania Academy of the Fine Arts, Broad and Cherry Streets, Philadelphia, not later than May 15, 1937.
 The Faculty of the Academy will then judge the drawings submitted, and award the final prizes as follows:

-\$25.00 for the best drawing; \$15.00 for the second; and \$10.00 for the third.
+\$50.00 for the best drawing; \$25.00 for the second; and \$15.00 for the third.
 All entries must have the following information legibly written on the back; name of the competitor; name of the school in which the student is working, and the signature of the Principal of the school.
-Drawings may be called for two weeks after announcement of the final awards.
+Drawings will be returned to the schools from which received.

-it is hoped that these awards, and the stimulus they afford, will lead to a closer sympathy between the art instruction in the city's higher schools and the work of the Academy itself.
+It is hoped that these awards, and the stimulus they afford, will lead to a closer sympathy between the art instruction in the city's higher schools and the work of the Academy itself.